 A bottle of Gannaway Leather Primer is included with every new Gannaway Pipe Bag.
 The primer works as the initial treatment following tie-in, to ensure air-tightness as it helps to seal pores, in and around stock joins, etc.

-After priming, dressing works well to maintain airtightness, but as the primer is water-based, it will eventually dilute over time.
+After priming, dressing works well to maintain airtightness, but as the primer is water-based, it will dilute from normal playing.
 We recommend re-priming Gannaway Pipe Bags at least once a year, when a bag starts to feel 'soft', or when dressing (alone) no longer works to achieve airtightness.
+Naturally, more regular players may need to re-prime more often.

 It is not necessary to clean out dressing residue prior to re-priming a Gannaway Pipe bag.